clulab/nlp-reading-group/conference_summaries/emnlp2019.md

 # Mihai's Summary of EMNLP 2019

 Disclaimer: this is obviously a small subset of the awesome papers/talks at EMNLP and the associated workshops.
 I selected them subjectively, based solely on my own research interests, and on what I have attended.
-The papers are listed chronologically.
+The papers are listed (mostly) chronologically.

 The proceedings for EMNLP and all the workshops are available here: https://www.aclweb.org/anthology/events/emnlp-2019/